 Some of the members of the government-sanctioned assassins, CP9, fall under this category.
 Fukuro has a big mouth and a love of gossip, and a rather childish personality as well, and Kumadori…well, in a nutshell, he's a Large Ham.
 But while those two are among the weaker members of CP9, they're still One-Man Armies, and there's nothing moronic in their fighting.
 That is, unless you count Kumadori's antics; he fights mercilessly enough, but the hamminess never even falters until he's beaten within an inch of his life.

-Inverted with Kalifa, who's portrayed as cold and collected from the time she's revealed as one of the assassins to the time she starts to fight Nami; even the comic relief she provides by saying "That's sexual harassment" doesn't make her seem any less dangerous.
+Inverted with Kalifa, who's portrayed as cold and collected from the time she's revealed as one of the assassins to the time she starts to fight Nami; even the comic relief she provides by saying "That's sexual harassment" (as a response to anything from saying her name to her boss simply existing) doesn't make her seem any less dangerous.
 But in the midst of her fight with Nami, she starts looking more like a Dumb Blonde than an Evil Blonde; perhaps that's the reason she's the weakest of the seven assassins.

 Heck, it's reasonable to say that at least half of the show's characters fit in this category.